gladiusjs/html5-game-template/README.md

 * structured for maintainability using require.js
 * includes qunit test harness

+# misc
+* FAQ
+* more documentation to come
-(coming soon: jshint, app store wiring, mozilla persona wiring) (FAQ)
+* up next: jshint, app store wiring, mozilla persona wiring

 # prerequisites
 * be sure node.js and npm are installed and in your PATH